jrunestone/jrunestone.github.io/zola/content/posts/nixos-firefox-self-signed-certs.md

 $ mkcert -pkcs12 -p12-file localhost.pfx localhost 127.0.0.1
 ```

-Put the files somewhere safe and then use the following environment variables (or in `appsettings.local.json`) to reference them in your project (the password is hard-coded by `mkcert`):
+Put the file somewhere safe and then use the following environment variables (or in `appsettings.local.json`) to reference them in your project (the password is hard-coded by `mkcert`):

 ```bash
 ASPNETCORE_Kestrel__Certificates__Default__Path="/path/to/localhost.pfx"